 Another mistake is going for jumpers which are too long, like the ones shown in the pictures below.

-Some jumpers and T-shirts come with a looser/longer fit for a very specific fashion choice, hence whether you go or not for these models depend on whether or not they fit your target fashion style.
+Some jumpers and T-shirts come with a looser/longer fit for a very specific fashion choice, hence whether you go or not for these models depends on whether or not they fit your target fashion style.

 And here are problematic shirts instead, which are definitely too tight.

 Linen shirts have their own specific fit, which is usually looser than dress shirts and casual cotton shirts.
-I don’t have any linen shirt, since I don’t like this more relaxed fit (above my linen trousers I wear T-shirts at summer), but if you like this style, this looser fit is appropriate here.
+I don’t have any linen shirt, since I don’t like their relaxed fit (above my linen trousers I wear T-shirts at summer), but if you like this style, this looser fit is appropriate here.

 Parkas / Down Jackets